hybridsynchaadl/hybridsynchaadl.github.io/models/Drone_Formation_Double/drone_formation_double.md

 This benchmark models represent the formation control of distributed drones with double-integrator dynamics.
-Each drone communicates its own position and velocity sets a proper acceleration.
+Each drone sends its own position and velocity sets a proper acceleration.
 The goal of these models is for all drones to maintain a formation tracing the reference drone without any collision.